Rock a Little: Album history

-Nicks had recorded various other tracks prior to the album's release, including "Battle Of The Dragon", a moody and intricate contemplation of stormy relationships.
-Rather than include on her own album, it was featured on the movie soundtrack for American Anthem, as well as on Nicks' 3-disc retrospective Enchanted in 1998.
+Nicks had recorded various other tracks prior to the album's release, including "Battle Of The Dragon".
+Rather than include on her own album, it was featured on the movie soundtrack for American Anthem, and later included on Nicks' 3-disc retrospective boxset Enchanted in 1998.
 A duet with Eagles drummer and former lover Don Henley titled "Reconsider Me" would also see the cutting room floor, and the rock ballad "One More Big Time Rock and Roll Star" was relegated to the B-side of the "Talk to Me" single.

 Many other discarded demos from the sessions have never seen the light of day, but a few, including "Greta" and "Love Is Like A River", were dusted off for Nicks' 1994 album, Street Angel.
 The song "Thousand Days" was also relegated to a B-side.
 "Mirror, Mirror" was tried out again for 1989's The Other Side of the Mirror, and was again revisited in 1994 for inclusion on Street Angel, but ultimately the original Rock a Little version was only released on a cassette single of "Blue Denim" in 1994.

-Jimmy Iovine was originally brought in to produce the album and work on the demo recordings in 1984.
-However, he parted ways with Nicks midway through the recording sessions, claiming he did not like the direction in which Nicks wanted to take the album.
-It was later revealed that the two had been in a relationship for several years.
-Nicks' subsequent relationship with Eagles member Joe Walsh produced the ballad "Has Anyone Ever Written Anything for You".
-Keith Olsen, Rick Nowels and Nicks herself took over production duties after Iovine's departure.

 Upon its release in November 1985, Rock a Little received very mixed reviews.
-Combined with Nicks' growing addiction to cocaine at the time which hampered her tour performances (she would famously check into the Betty Ford Clinic at the tour's conclusion), the album did not achieve sales or chart positions expected of Nicks at that time.
+Combined with Nicks' growing addiction to cocaine at the time which hampered her tour performances (she would infamously check into the Betty Ford Clinic at the tour's conclusion), the album did not achieve sales or chart positions expected of Nicks at that time.
 It entered the U.S. Billboard chart at No. 60, eventually peaking at No. 12 in its ninth week of release.
 The album spent 35 weeks on the Billboard 200 chart, including 13 weeks in the Top 20.